R4JVE3R/OsintTool/README.md

 # Osint Tool
-This is a combined basic tool for Osint.
+This is a combined tool for Osint.
 It can be used in both GUI and CLI mode.
-I made this tool as a college project 3 months back.

 ![image](https://user-images.githubusercontent.com/25560539/151649162-5c905d51-2005-46ca-a866-4c1c6a5f1a9c.png)